 Each stop control has a turned knob that is friction-fit into a hole at the end.
 I have yet to complete turning all the knobs.
 The stop labels slide into slots on either side and are made of 1/8″ acrylic strips.
 The printed stop labels are attached to the back side of the acrylic with a spray adhesive that amazingly is essentially invisible from the front.

-These stop controls have been incorporated into a new Baroque-style console shown below and described in more detail near the end of this page.
+These stop controls have been incorporated into a new Baroque-style console shown below.